nelliesnoodles/StatsClass/README.md

 and when their sums would be less than 7.
 This method uses recursion, so it has limits for the combinations and sums it can find before overflowing the stack.

+## normal_dist.py
+Another learning tool, these methods fail to compete with scipy's superior maths.
+I didn't get to the point I fully understood what was happening with my errors, or why my results were close, but still wrong.
+I left it in the repo, because.... why not.